theorist17/theorist17.github.io/_posts/2021-05-22-recurrent-neural-network.md

 ![pos](/assets/2021-05-22-recurrent-neural-network/rnn-forward.png)

-The W weight matrices and hidden representations are in the same variable that are used across the timesteps.
+The W weight matrices and hidden representations are in the same variable that is used across the timesteps.

 Here, W_hh encodes the hidden representation that is updated previously, and the W_xh the new input, sharing the model capacity to the past information and current input.

+The reason to seperate two trainable wight matrices for hidden representation h_(t-1) and time-spceifc text x_(t) is 1) h and x are might not be of the same dimension 2) each weight matrix gets different roles of learning to map contextual content h and the textual content x.
+That is we give flexible learning room to the RNN models by giving explicitly seperating two heterogeneous inputs.

 Also, tangent hyperbolic is used as non-linearity.